Punjab gharana: Zakir Hussain (1951-2024)

-Zakir Hussain is the most famous and influential tabla player of the modern age.
-Ustad Zakir Hussain is more than a brilliant tabla player, he is a musical phenomenon who has changed the way we think about the tabla and the musicians who play it.
+Zakir Hussain was the most famous and influential tabla player of the modern age.
+Ustad Zakir Hussain was more than a brilliant tabla player, he was a musical phenomenon who has changed the way we think about the tabla and the musicians who play it.
 It is difficult to think of anyone else in the world who has made the instrument tabla such a lovable one ...
 The son of Allarakha Khan, he endeared himself to the world as a most sensitive and responsive accompanist, a dazzling soloist, and an adventurous fusion player (most notably with Shakti in the 1970s).
 Hussain was a child prodigy, and was touring by the age of twelve.
 He went to the United States in 1970, embarking on an international career which includes more than 160 concert dates a year.
 He has composed and recorded many albums and soundtracks, and has received widespread recognition as a composer for his many ensembles and collaborations.